asher-lab/DevOps-Roadmap-Kit/Containers/README.md

 When you run docker exec -it, and try to execute commands such as `ping` and `curl` it won't work, since alpine OS is a lightweight OS with not much of a tools in it.

 # Docker Integration with Git and Jenkins Whiteboard
+#### Presented below is a sample workflow of Docker in software development
 ![](https://i.imgur.com/bW3tbO3.png)

 1. Download the MongoDB image from the Docker Hub Repo.